CadenPhan/AP-CSA-Final-Project/README.md

 A simple rhythm game developed in Java using the Swing library.
 Test your timing and reflexes by hitting the moving tile as it passes through the target area.

+PS: This game was insanely changed throughout my process of thinking, it's definitely not up to par with a "good" game, however it did take a lot of thinking to finally come up with an idea to actually commit to.

 ## Features:

 Smooth tile movement with increasing speed for each successful hit